epfml/ContinuityPlan/README.md

 ## Location

 ### :office: Campus
-Only teachers are authorized to come to campus to record streaming classes that require a demonstration with lab equipment.
-This represents an imperative reason.

-:warning: Card access to EPFL will be suspended from Monday March 16 and all buildings will be off limits.
-All exceptional requests for access will be handled by the [DSPS Taks Force](https://www.epfl.ch/campus/security-safety/en/home/).
+Card access to EPFL will be suspended from Monday March 16 and all buildings will be off limits.
+EPFL now requires all staff to work remotely until further notice.
+No one is allowed on site, apart from those who have been granted an exception by the DSPS.

 :mailbox_with_mail: You should reschedule any delivery.
 The recommendation is minimally 2 weeks.